 Cappuccino and mocha are two of those choices, but what’s the difference between them?

-The main difference between cappuccino and mocha is that cappuccino is made with espresso, steamed milk, and foamed milk, while a mocha is made with espresso, chocolate, and steamed milk and is oftentimes finished with a serving of whipped cream.
+The main difference between a cappuccino and a mocha is that a cappuccino is made with espresso, steamed milk, and foamed milk, while a mocha is made with espresso, chocolate, and steamed milk and is oftentimes finished with a serving of whipped cream.

 So, which one is better?
 This article will break down the key differences between cappuccinos and mochas and help you decide which one is right for you.
 Let’s get started!

 Before going in-depth about the difference between a cappuccino and a mocha, you can have a look at the overview below: